tailhook/trimmer/doc/template_syntax.rst

 .. _syntax-oneline:
 .. describe:: ## syntax: oneline

-  all subsequent whitespace (including newlines) is condensed and treated as a single space, effectively making template a oneline thing.
+  All subsequent whitespace (including newlines) is condensed and treated as a single space, effectively making template a oneline thing.
 This syntax is useful for templating log formats and command-lines.

+  Note: all whitespace printed by expressions is preserved, so you might escape whitespace and newlines using quoted literals (``{{ "\n" }}``), unless they are rejected by a validator.

 .. describe:: <plain-syntax>

-  plain (no syntax statement) means the output of the template is rendered as is with all whitespace.
+  Plain (no syntax statement) means the output of the template is rendered as is with all whitespace.
 Statements always occupy the whole line including indentation whitespace and trailing end of line.